anton-k/processing-for-haskell/README.md

 	So it's better to use circles in place of big points and rectangles or quads in place of weighty lines.

+* The angle for `rotate` function is measured in TAUs.
+  It's modern way to measure rotation which is much more convenient then traditional degrees or radians.
+  The TAU is a ratio of full circle.
+So the interval is `[0, 1]`.
+  For example 90 degrees is 0.25, 180 degrees is 0.5.